Keywords are search terms that web users enter on search engines to research a particular topic.

-Links are another top SEO ranking factor, so make sure to optimise your Anchor Text — which is the clickable text that’s highlighted in a hyperlink.
+Links are another top SEO ranking factor, so make sure to optimise your Anchor Text — which is the clickable text that highlights in a hyperlink.

-Note: Be careful not to use the same Anchor Text for internal and external links within your content.
+Note: Be careful not to use the exact Anchor Text for internal and external links within your content.
 Google could penalise your website and reduce your search ranking.

 To learn how you can add links to your content, refer to this guide:

 You can add keywords to your images by adding an Alt Text or alternative text.
-The Alt Text informs search engines the nature or contents of your Photo and boosts your SEO.
-The Alt Text also appears when Photos are unable to load due to slow internet connection.
+The Alt Text informs search engines of the nature or contents of your photo and boosts your SEO.
+The Alt Text also appears when photos are unable to load due to a slow internet connection.

-To add keywords to Photos in your Sitebeat website, take the following steps:
+To add keywords to photos in your Sitebeat website, follow these steps:

 - Log In to access the Sitebeat dashboard.

-- Under My Sites, click the Edit Site option on the website or project card that you wish to manage.
+- Under My Sites, click the Edit Site option on the website you wish to manage.

-- Click on an existing Photo on your website to display the editing options above it and click the [>] Arrow Icon to view all options.
+- Click on an existing photo on your website to display the editing options above it, and then click the [>] Arrow Icon to view all options.

-- Enter your Alt Text with your desired keyword, as necessary, in the field provided.
+- Enter your Alt Title and Description with your desired keyword in the field provided.

 Learn more about how you can optimise and rank your website through the following guides: